Promoting employment opportunities for marginalised groups in the agroforestry sector

 Commissioned by: European Union (EU) and German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministeriu Agrikultura no Peskas (MAP)/Ministry of Agriculture and Fisheries (MAF)
+Lead executing agency: Ministeriu Agrikultura no Peskas (MAP)/Ministry of Agriculture and Fisheries

 Overall term: 2017 to 2022

 However, awareness of alternative approaches in agriculture – such as improved agroforestry and its value chains – is limited, and these alternatives have received very little support to date.
-Marginalised groups in particular have not yet benefited from improved employment opportunities in the agroforestry systems in Timor-Leste.
+Marginalised groups have not yet benefited from improved employment opportunities in agroforestry, arable farming and forestry in Timor-Leste.

-- Increasing production and productivity in agroforestry systems;
+- increasing production and productivity in agroforestry systems;

-- Improving market access for agroforestry products;
+- improving market access for agroforestry products;

-- Strengthening institutional frameworks for the promotion of agroforestry.
+- strengthening institutional frameworks for the promotion of agroforestry.